rossprogram/rossprogram.github.io/students/faq.md

 ### Is there transportation to/from the airport if an attendee flies in or out unaccompanied?

+Students who fly to Columbus will arrive at the John Glenn Columbus International Airport (CMH).
-We meet students at the Columbus airport (CMH).
-They are driven to the dorm in a multi-passenger van.
-At the end of the session, on Friday afternoon, we provide transportation back to the airport, .
+Ross staff members will meet them in the terminal, and drive them to the dormitory in a multi-passenger van.
+At the end of the session, on Friday afternoon, we provide transportation back to the airport.

 ### Do some students bring cars?
 Are there restrictions on students riding with other students?